Thriving on Country

 The Project

-The Wet Tropics Wetland and Cane Drainage Water Quality Treatment Systems project is funded through the Queensland Government’s $33.5 million Reef Assist program under the Queensland Reef Water Quality Program and delivered by Greening Australia’s Reef Aid team in partnership with Mulgrave Landcare and Madjandji Aboriginal Corporation.
+The Wet Tropics Wetland and Cane Drainage Water Quality Treatment Systems project was funded through the Queensland Government’s $33.5 million Reef Assist program under the Queensland Reef Water Quality Program and delivered by Greening Australia’s Reef Aid team in partnership with Mulgrave Landcare and Madjandji Aboriginal Corporation.

 For more information, please feel free to send us an online query.